Song LyricsLearning materials and links about interesting song lyrics in English

 Though folk legend James Taylor‘s style is usually understated, his songs convey thoughtfulness and sensitivity, sometimes to devastating effect.
 “Millworker,” from the 1979 album Flag and the Broadway musical Working, is a powerful portrait of a woman whose life is spent (in multiple senses of the word) working in a mill.

 Living Colour‘s intense, complex music and politically provocative lyrics made them stand out in the rock music world of the late 80’s, when their long career began.
-Written from the perspective of a crack dealer, “New Jack Theme” accomplishes the difficult narrative feat of conveying empathy without glorifying or excusing the speaker’s lifestyle.
+Written from the perspective of a crack dealer, “New Jack Theme” accomplishes the difficult narrative feat of conveying empathy and psychological insight without glorifying or excusing the speaker’s lifestyle.
+It answers the question “Why would someone choose to become a drug dealer?”

 The American heavy metal band Metallica has explored countless topics in their songs, many of them dark and somber.
 “Of Wolf and Man,” which explores humankind’s primal need for closeness with the natural world, is typically intense but more uplifting than many of their songs.